Learning from Imperfect Demonstrations with Self-Supervision for Robotic Manipulation: Methodology

-After calculating the quality scores for all imperfect trajectory segments $\tau^{imp}$, we can rank them and filter the high-quality part out for learning the optimal policy.
-In order to prevent low-quality imperfect demonstrations from interfering with policy learning, we define a threshold $\beta$ and choose the imperfect segments $\tau^{imp}$ as follows: For the reserved high-quality segments $\mD_{f}$, we use their quality scores as the weights for behavior cloning.
-Combined with the expert demonstrations $\mD_{e}$, the final objective for fine-tuning is given by: where $\lambda$ is a hyperparameter to balance the training of the expert demonstrations and imperfect demonstrations.
+After calculating the quality scores for all imperfect trajectory segments $\tau^{imp}$, we can rank them and filter the high-quality part out to learn the optimal policy.
+In order to prevent low-quality imperfect demonstrations from interfering with policy learning, we define a threshold $\beta$ and choose the imperfect segments $\tau^{imp}$ as follows: For the reserved high-quality dataset $\mD_{f}$, we use their quality scores as the weights for behavior cloning.
+Combined with the expert demonstrations $\mD_{e}$, the final objective for downstream policy learning is given by: where $\mL_{\rpolicy}$ is the objective for any downstream policy model parameterized by $\theta^{'}$ on the expert dataset $\mD_{e}$, $\lambda$ is a hyperparameter to balance the training of the expert demonstrations and imperfect demonstrations.
+We finetune the transformer in our simulation experiments and use ACT~\cite{zhao2023learning} in our real-world experiments.
 We can count the distribution of quality scores $q(\tau)$ offline and then adjust the value of $\beta$ accordingly.
 We set $l=6, \lambda=0.1, \beta =0.9$ in our implementation.